-VPNs act like locks on a door.
-The lock is strong, but once you start to give away keys the room becomes vulnerable.
-Companies are relying more and more on outside technology providers to execute essential operations on their network.
+Similarly, companies are relying more and more on outside technology providers to execute essential operations on their network.
 Companies are giving out keys to their network to external entities (like vendors), and more often than not, it’s in the form of a VPN connection.
 When VPNs are used to facilitate this access, there are a number of security and regulatory concerns that must be resolved.

-Just two weeks ago, the Department of Homeland Security released two alerts concerning direct attacks against VPNs.
-The alerts outline how hackers are now targeting VPN vulnerabilities, such as password resets, information sharing, and account recovery features.
+In 2019, the Department of Homeland Security released two alerts concerning direct attacks against VPNs.
+The alerts outlined how hackers are targeting VPN vulnerabilities, such as password resets, information sharing, and account recovery features.

 Where VPNs really break down is in multi-user settings, remote access, and desktop sharing.
 VPNs cause corporate infrastructure to become a free-for-all, open to anyone who has login information.
 Again, going back to the key analogy, it opens up your whole house to chaos.
 More often than not, VPN access for vendors leaves your whole network open to chaos.
-Let’s look at a couple of different ways that it affects your network on numerous levels.
-For example:
+Let’s look at a couple of different ways that it affects your network:

 VPNs offer limited auditing capabilities.
-While they can assist in tracking network connection, they rarely track employee and vendor behavior.
-If using just VPNs for vendor access, detailed tracking and auditing become more challenging to accomplish.
+While they can assist in tracking network connections, they rarely track employee and vendor behavior.
+If you’re only using just VPNs for vendor access, detailed tracking and auditing become more challenging (if not impossible!) to accomplish.

-VPNs cause more chaos than control when it comes to authorized access.
-VPNs do not make it easy for admins to define access permissions at a granular level.
+Things get even worse: VPNs cause more chaos than control when it comes to authorized access.
+VPNs don’t make it easy for admins to define access permissions at a granular level.
 This opens the door to not only bad actors, but unintentional errors that put sensitive data in harm’s way.
-Although you hope that it never happens, hypothetically, a support technician could manipulate settings on the VPN if they have privileged access.
+Although you hope that it never happens, hypothetically, a support technician could easily manipulate settings on the VPN if they have privileged access.
 They can control IP addresses and split-tunneling settings which allow internet threats to cross over onto your VPNs and then your internal networks and systems.
 In other words, your company could be making headlines for a data breach if you’re using a VPN for vendor access!

 Every user on the network should only be granted access to the networks, servers, and protocols that they need to do their specific job.
-Anything more puts the entire network at risk.
+Anything more puts the entire network and your reputation at risk.

 While VPNs can handle things like remote employees or connecting offices, their abilities fall apart quickly when you use them to provide access to partners, vendors, and other third-party users.